uadmin/uadmin/docs/index.rst

 |

 You will be greeted by the uAdmin dashboard.
-System models are built in to uAdmin, and the rest are the ones we created, in this case TODO model.
-Open the TODO model.
+System models are built in to uAdmin, and the rest are the ones we created, in this case TODOS model.
+Open the TODOS model.

 .. image:: assets/todoshighlightedlog.png